 The MIRHR is available for part-time study.
 Part-time students fulfill the same degree requirements as full-time students but take fewer courses each semester.
 The average length of time to complete the MIRHR degree is 4 years, but the length of time to complete requirements will depend on whether the student in enrolled in the 2-Year MIRHR degree (16 half-courses) or the 12-Month MIRHR Advanced Standing degree (11 half-courses).

 Admission requirements for part-time students are the same as for full-time students.
 Although work experience is viewed favourably and taken into consideration by the admissions committee, it does not substitute for meeting minimum admission requirements.

 Collaborative Specialization in Ethnic and Pluralism Studies

-MIRHR students interested in immigration and immigrant adjustment, Native Peoples, attitudes towards diverse cultures, minority group conflicts, and cultural diversity policies have the opportunity to take additional courses towards an interdisciplinary specialization in Ethnic and Pluralism Studies.
+MIRHR students interested in immigration and immigrant adjustment, Native Peoples, attitudes towards diverse cultures, minority group conflicts, and cultural diversity policies have the opportunity to take additional courses towards an interdisciplinary specialization in Ethnic, Immigration and Pluralism Studies.

 Collaborative Specialization in Workplace Learning and Social Change (WLSC)